12 min read

 Clean books aren’t about being tidy for its own sake.
 They’re books you can trust.
 That means every number on the financial statements traces back to something real:

-If you can’t trust the balance sheet, you can’t trust anything above it.
+If you can’t trust the balance sheet, you can’t trust anything else in the books.

 Signs your books need a cleanup

-Catch-up vs. cleanup: know which one you have
+Catch-up vs. cleanup: which one do you have?

 The step-by-step cleanup process